pmknutsen/stackalign/README.md

 ###StackAlign

-StackAlign is a Matlab toolbox for aligning images in a stack.
-It is primarily intended to align low-resolution images taken with a standard, fluorescence microscope.
+StackAlign is a Matlab toolbox for manually aligning images in a stack.
+It's primarily purpose in life is to align a small number (tens) of low-resolution images taken with a standard, fluorescence microscope.

-StackAlign can perform some basic image processing and analysis functions such as:
+StackAlign also has some basic image processing and analysis capabilities:

 * Thresholding (e.g. for locating regions of fluorescence)
 * ROI selection
 * 3D displays of ROIs and thresholded images

+Applications:
+*

 StackAlign is work-in-progress.

 ###Documentation
+See `example.m` for a demonstration how to use the library.

 ####Filename conventions
 StackAlign always works in the current directory.
 Use the cd() command to change directory before running any of the StackAlign functions.